 Can an online puzzle game crowdsource solutions to preventing and curing disease?
 Foldit is an online game where players contribute to scientific research via an addictive puzzle game.
 Crowdsourcing is Foldit’s success: the creative problem-solving of thousands of people refines complex computations.

 Is there a relationship between architecture, planning, politics and human rights?
 The Foundation for Achieving Seamless Territory (FAST) is a think tank founded from a desire to spark a discussion about how political powers use architecture and architects to implement ideological agendas.

 Can an architect truly straddle both first world success and community development in the developing world?
-Diébédo Francis Kéré is a Burkinabe architect based in Berlin, Germany, whose work straddles community development in the developing world and award-winning architecture in the first world.
+Diébédo Francis Kéré is a Pritzker Architecture Prize winning Burkinabé architect recognized for creating innovative works that are often sustainable and collaborative in nature.

 Can SMS technology be harnessed as a powerful information dissemination tool?
 Frontline SMS is software that acts as an information dissemination service for text messages.
 It uses cell service, not internet access, to create communication networks and exchange information.